dorianprogrammer/ticketing/README.md

 # Microservices Architecture Project

 This project demonstrates a robust microservices architecture using Docker, Kubernetes, Skaffold, NATS, Express, TypeScript, and user authentication.
+It consists of multiple backend services and a front-end client.

 ## Architecture Overview